Export Controls/ITAR

 UAA Export Control Policy and Program Procedures

-The export control policy and procedures provides guidelines on export regulations.
-The policy was approved by the Chancellor, the Provost, and the Executive Director, Compliance.
+The export control policy and procedures provide guidelines on export regulations.
+The policy was approved by the Chancellor, the Provost, and the Executive Director Compliance and Commercialization.

 Export License Exception TMP (Temporary Exports) and BAG Certifications